What Are ERC Scams & How Do I Avoid Them?

 Want to file for the Employee Retention Tax Credit but are wary of scams?
 Read this guide to protect yourself from ERC scams and fraud.

-As of 9/14/2023, the IRS has temporarily paused processing new employee retention tax credit claims due to a swell of ERC scams and questionable claims.
-Existing claims are still being processed and eligible businesses can still submit an ERC claim through reputable ERC specialists to be processed when the moratorium ends.
+On 1/10/24, IRS Commissioner Daniel Werfel announced that the IRS is continuing to improve and automate ERC review procedures and will begin processing new ERC claims in the spring following the moratorium implemented in September.
+Existing claims are still being processed and eligible businesses can still submit an ERC claim through reputable ERC companies to be processed when the moratorium ends.
 Visit our full breakdown of the ERC pause for the latest information.

-The Internal Revenue Service has recently warned about ERC scams as more small business owners are taking advantage of this tax credit.
-How do you avoid being scammed if you’re a small business owner that has claimed or is planning to claim the ERC tax credit?
+How do you avoid being scammed if you’re a small business owner who has claimed or is planning to claim the ERC tax credit?

-What Are Employee Retention Credit Scams?
+What Are ERC Scams?

-These scams involve a third-party company or individual contacting small business owners about claiming the ERC.
+ERC scams involve a third-party company or individual contacting small business owners about claiming the ERC.
 These scammers tell small business owners that they qualify for the ERC or qualify for a higher refund without verifying eligibility, documentation, or other information.

 Scammers may claim to be accountants, tax professionals, or even representatives of the IRS.

 These third parties request a payment upfront in exchange for claiming the ERC on behalf of the small business owner.
+Or they work as ghost preparers to help business owners complete their tax returns and have the refund sent to their own direct deposit or mailing address instead.

 The problem is that these companies and individuals are fraudulently filing ERC claims.
 The small business owner may not qualify at all, or they may not qualify for the full amount promised by the scammer.
 When the IRS discovers this, the small business owner will be responsible for repaying any refund overages and other penalties.